France

+Metropolitan France was settled during the Iron Age by Celtic tribes known as Gauls before Rome annexed the area in 51 BC, leading to a distinct Gallo-Roman culture.
+In the Early Middle Ages, the Franks formed the kingdom of Francia, which became the heartland of the Carolingian Empire.
+The Treaty of Verdun of 843 partitioned the empire, with West Francia evolving into the Kingdom of France.
+In the High Middle Ages, France was a powerful but decentralised feudal kingdom, but from the mid-14th to the mid-15th centuries, France was plunged into a dynastic conflict with England known as the Hundred Years' War.
+In the 16th century French culture flourished during the French Renaissance, and a French colonial empire emerged.
+Internally, France was dominated by the conflict with the House of Habsburg and the French Wars of Religion between Catholics and Huguenots.
+France was successful in the Thirty Years' War and further increased its influence during the reign of Louis XIV.

-France reached its political and military zenith in the early 19th century under Napoleon Bonaparte, subjugating much of continental Europe and establishing the First French Empire.
-The French Revolutionary and Napoleonic Wars shaped the course of European and world history.
-The collapse of the empire initiated a period of relative decline, in which France endured a tumultuous succession of governments until the founding of the French Third Republic during the Franco-Prussian War in 1870.
-Subsequent decades saw a period of optimism, cultural and scientific flourishing, as well as economic prosperity, known as the Belle Époque.
-France was one of the major participants of World War I, from which it emerged victorious at a great human and economic cost.
-It was among the Allied powers of World War II but was soon occupied by the Axis in 1940.
-Following liberation in 1944, the short-lived Fourth Republic was established and later dissolved in the course of the Algerian War.
+The French Revolution of 1789 overthrew the Ancien Régime and produced the Declaration of the Rights of Man, which expresses the nation's ideals to this day.
+France reached its political and military zenith in the early 19th century under Napoleon Bonaparte, subjugating part of continental Europe and establishing the First French Empire.
+Its collapse initiated a period of relative decline in which France endured the Bourbon Restoration until the founding of the French Second Republic which was succeeded by the Second French Empire upon Napoleon III's takeover.
+His empire collapsed during the Franco-Prussian War in 1870.
+This led to the establishment of the French Third Republic, with a period of economic prosperity and cultural and scientific flourishing known as the Belle Époque.
+France was one of the major participants of World War I, from which it emerged victorious at great human and economic cost.
+It was among the Allies of World War II, but it surrendered and was occupied in 1940.
+Following its liberation in 1944, the short-lived Fourth Republic was established and later dissolved in the course of the defeat in the Algerian War.
 The current Fifth Republic was formed in 1958 by Charles de Gaulle.
 Algeria and most French colonies became independent in the 1960s, with the majority retaining close economic and military ties with France.

-France retains its centuries-long status as a global centre of art, science and philosophy.
-It hosts the fifth-largest number of UNESCO World Heritage Sites and is the world's leading tourist destination, receiving over 89 million foreign visitors in 2018.
-France is a developed country ranked 28th in the Human Development Index, with the world's seventh-largest economy by nominal GDP and tenth-largest by PPP; in terms of aggregate household wealth, it ranks fourth in the world.
-France performs well in international rankings of education, health care, and life expectancy.
-It remains a great power in global affairs, being one of the five permanent members of the United Nations Security Council and an official nuclear-weapon state.
-France is a founding and leading member of the European Union and the Eurozone, as well as a key member of the Group of Seven, North Atlantic Treaty Organization (NATO), Organisation for Economic Co-operation and Development (OECD) and Francophonie.
+France retains its centuries-long status as a global centre of art, science, and philosophy.
+It hosts the fourth-largest number of UNESCO World Heritage Sites and is the world's leading tourist destination, having received 100 million foreign visitors in 2023.
+A developed country, France has a high nominal per capita income globally, and its economy ranks among the largest in the world by both nominal GDP and PPP-adjusted GDP.
+It is a great power, being one of the five permanent members of the United Nations Security Council and an official nuclear-weapon state.
+The country is part of multiple international organisations and forums.